himmAllRight/himmAllRight-source/content/post/trading-mbp16-for-m1air.md

 ## Background

+*Picture of either Rebecca's MBA, or my 16?*

 - I did a macOS challenge and liked it a bit for my "normal" computing
 - I ended up getting my first mac over a year ago
 - I picked the 16" MBP mostly because it was the only one with the new keyboard at the time (a hard req. for me), and because I figured it could be my good 'workstation' mac/laptop.
 And it was.

+*Screenshot of Turbo Boost Switcher?*

 - However, I don't use my mbp to it's fullest, as I'm very noise and heat aware, and actually *disable turbo boost* on my mbp...
 Talk about wasted power...

 ## The M1 is released

+*Stock Photo of M1?*

 - I was intrigued by the M1's when they were announced thought about doing the switch then.
 - However, I didn't know what the support would be like